DeployCoop/urban-disco/README.md

 ./fetchr
 ```

 This script destroys and recreates the charts directory with the intention being to update the charts.
-There are two other files that should be considered when adding more charts:
+There are three other files that should be considered when adding more charts:

 `list_fetch` has lines like: